Sermon: What Is Prayer?

 He was seeking God's mind for the purpose of imitating, obeying, pleasing, being like Him, doing His will.
 If we would carry this through, we would find out in chapter 10 that another occasion came up in which he fasted for three weeks.
 You have to be pretty serious and fervent to do that!
 It also says in there that Daniel's words were heard from the very first day.
 He spent three weeks fasting and praying to understand the will of God.

 That is how one comes to know God in the sense of perceiving things as He does.
 If one is doing those things, then we have every opportunity to pray according to His will.
-Because, we will pray His Word right back to Him—not the exact words, but in a sense.
+Because, we will pray His Word right back to Him—not the exact words, but in the sense.

 Let us go back to the New Testament again, this time in Ephesians 6.
 If you are familiar with Ephesians the sixth chapter, you know that this is the one where we are told to take on the whole armor of God.
 Verse 18 says,